Friday, August 29, 2025

 Chasing the rain

+I wrote all day today until I was crossed-eyed, then had a late lunch and went for a walk through the boneyard.
 I honestly believed my intention was to clear my mind, and to refresh my memories for something I'm working on in which it features prominently, but the truth is, it's one of the places where my memories of Beckett are most prominent.

-I had my ear buds in, and my phone was playing Rachel Portman's exquisite piano-rich score for THE CIDER HOUSE RULES when the rain started to fall, first lightly, then more heavily.
+I had my ear buds in, and my phone was playing Rachel Portman's exquisite piano-rich score for The Cider House Rules when the rain started to fall, first lightly, then more heavily.

 It occurred to me that children love the rain—they're taught to scream and run for cover, something they've perfected by middle age, but it doesn't come naturally to them.
 What's natural to them is being in the moment, and finding magic in it, if there's any magic to be found.